PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

 + `/scratch/gpfs/<YourNetID>`: job output and intermediate results
 + `/tigress/<YourNetID>`: final results for the long term

 *IMPORTANT*: Tigress is for non-volatile files only.
 Do not make the mistake of writing your job output here.
-Users are tempted to do this because tigress is backed-up while /scratch/gpfs is not.
-However, this is a mistake and you may adversely affect other users by writing or reading job files from /tigress for your production runs.
+Users are tempted to do this because /tigress is backed-up while /scratch/gpfs is not.
+However, this is a mistake and you may adversely affect other users by writing or reading job files from /tigress during your production runs.

 Note that `/tigress` and `/projects` are file systems.
 You cannot `ssh` to either of them.